kelseyduffy/learning-vue/vue-js-zero-to-mastery/ZTM Vue Course Code/Section 7 - transitions and animations/notes.md

 Vue prefers CSS over JS animations
 - it will check for css first
 - you can tell Vue not to check for css animations by using `:css="false"`

+Using both
+- use the `name` attribute to let it find the right CSS classes (or leave blank for `v-*`)
+- omit the `done` function callback from the javascript hooks